JMii63/Python-Computer-System/README.md

 Please refer to todo-list.md for tasks if you can't find anything :)

-Prototype text for things you haven't coded in yet (don't ask why):

-"42 is the answer to the universe"

 If you figured out how to compile this, please edit this README file to include instructions.
 I barely understand what compiling IS.